Gor'kov-Hedin-Baym Equations for Quantum Many-Body Systems with Spin-Dependent Interactions: Gor'kov-Hedin-Baym equations with spin dependent Interactions

 where the three matrices $\Upsilon^{x,y,z}$ form the symmetric (triplet) part of the spin component of the pairing function, whereas the antisymmetric (singlet) part is represented by the zeroth matrix $\Upsilon^{0}$.

 For this generalized Hamiltonian, we have derived the following closed set of Gor'kov-Hedin equations:

-where the self-energy $\mathbf{\Sigma}$ is related to the Green's function $\pmb{\mathcal{G}}$ and the screened interactions $w$, using the electronic polarizability $p_e$, the nuclei fluctuation response $D$, and the vertex function $\mathbf{\Lambda}$, and the Dyson equation connects the full interaction Green's function to its non-interacting counterpart to close the set of equations.
+where the self-energy $\mathbf{\Sigma}$ is related to the Green's function $\pmb{\mathcal{G}}$ and the screened interaction $w$, using the electronic polarizability $p_e$, the nuclei fluctuation $D$, and the vertex function $\mathbf{\Lambda}$.
+The Dyson equation connects the full interacting Green's function to its non-interacting counterpart to close the set of equations.

+Similar to the two-particle interaction, Capital letters $L,J,M,K$ index the Pauli matrices running over $0,x,y,z$, while Greek letters enumerate the spin degrees of freedom taking values $\pm 1$.
+Moreover, $\pmb{\sigma}^{J}_{\eta\gamma}$ is the block Pauli matrix defined in Eq.~\ref{eq:blockpauli}.
+We have also introduced the short hand $(2) \equiv (\mathbf{x}_{2},\tau_{2} )$, and used Einstein notation where repeated indices are summed and repeated variables represented by numbers are integrated over space-time, unless they appear on both sides of the equation.